 Kettlebell Exercises FAQs

 YES.
 Kettlebell training significantly boosts aerobic capacity, while also improving core strength and dynamic balance (American Council on Exercise).
 The kettlebell also lends itself well to compound exercises, which engage multiple muscle groups at the same time.
-This makes kettlebell training one of the most full body workouts.
+This makes kettlebell training one of the most effective full body workouts.

-Yes, kettlebells are a versatile tool for building muscle and increasing power capacity.
+Yes, kettlebells are a versatile tool for burning fat, building muscle and increasing power capacity.
 Kettlebells have the additional benefit of an offset center of gravity compared to something like a dumbbell or barbell – your muscles have to do the work of moving the weight AND stabilizing it, which increases the intensity.

 What Kettlebell Exercise Works The Most Muscles?